Zamak: Zamak 4

 Zamak 4 was developed for the Asian markets to reduce the effects of die soldering while maintaining the ductility of zamak 3.
 This was achieved by using half the amount of copper from the zamak 5 composition.

 Zamak 5

 Zamak 5 has the same composition as zamak 3 with the addition of 1% copper in order to increase strength (by approximately 10%), hardness and corrosive resistance, but reduces ductility.
 It also has less dimensional accuracy.
 Zamak 5 is more commonly used in Europe.

 Zamak 7

 Zamak 7 has less magnesium than zamak 3 to increase fluidity and ductility, which is especially useful when casting thin wall components.
 In order to reduce inter-granular corrosion a small amount of nickel is added and impurities are more strictly controlled.

 Uses

 Common uses for zamak alloys include appliances, bathroom fixtures, die cast toys and automotive industry.
-Zamak alloys are also used in the manufacture of some firearms such as Glock, Hi-Point Firearms handguns and carbines.
+Zamak alloys are also used in the manufacture of some firearms such as those from Hi-Point Firearms.
+In World War 2, zamak alloy buttplates were one of three variations common on Canadian and American-made .303 Lee Enfield rifles, particularly during mid-war production.